morpheby/ist303-miye/README.md

 - Install Python 3.5.x (required for pyinstaller, which is not compatible with 3.6)
 - Run `make`
 - To build a distributable version, run `make dist`.
 It will be placed in `dist/`.
+- To provide some debug info during execution, add flag `DEBUG` to make invocation (i.e. `make DEBUG=1 dist`)
+- To start the server in standalone mode (without the client window), run `make run`.
+Browser window shall open.
+  * To stop, press Ctrl-C

 ### Windows notes ###